jtlapp/electron-affinity/README.md

 Electron Affinity is a small TypeScript library that makes IPC as simple as possible in Electron.
 It has the following features:

-- IPC services are merely methods on a vanilla class, callable both locally and remotely.
+- IPC services are merely methods on vanilla classes, callable both locally and remotely.
-- Uses context isolation and does not require node integration, maximizing security.
 - Organizes IPC methods into distinct named APIs, each defined by its own class.
 - Makes APIs remotely available by handing instances of their classes to the library function for exposing them.
 - Remotely binds APIs by passing their names to the library function for binding them.